TarasDikanev/ASH/readme.md

 # Jokes classification

-Russian jokes from anekdot.ru and bash.im is divided into good and bad sets.
+Russian jokes from anekdot.ru and bash.im are divided into good and bad sets.
 Classification models are to be trained.

 ```
 ├── README.md